Infant Weight Chart & Weight Guidelines

-Most babies will lose weight right after birth, but it may be cause for
+Most babies will lose weight immediately after birth, but it may be cause for

 well, it is a good sign that they are getting in enough milk.
 At the

-bottom of the page, are infant weight chart resources available online.
+bottom of the page, is an online infant weight chart resource for the breastfed baby.

 Average baby weight loss:

-The average weight for baby to lose is between 5 and 7% of their birth weight in the first few days, this weight loss usually stops after 5 days.
+The average weight for a baby to lose, is between 5 and 7% of their birth weight in the first few days, this weight loss usually stops after 5 days.

-The baby will then usually have picked up the initial weight lost by two weeks after birth.
+The baby will then usually have picked up the initial weight that was lost by two weeks after birth.

 Losing too much weight after birth: